 Scripture Reading: II Chronicles 11 - 15 …

-Rehoboam, and his son - and later his grandson, tried.
 David and Solomon had at times followed the LORD, their God, but the stubborn rebellion of the people continued to bring God's discipline and judgment upon the nation.
-Rehoboam sought God when he needed Him, but "after Rehoboam's position as king was established and he had become strong, he and all Israel with him abandoned the law of the LORD" (12:1).
-The result?
+Rehoboam, Solomon’s son, sought God when he needed Him, but "after Rehoboam's position as king was established and he had become strong, he and all Israel with him abandoned the law of the LORD" (12:1).
+What was the result?
 "This is what the LORD says, 'You have abandoned Me; therefore, I now abandon you ..."
 (12:5).
 Once again the leaders of Israel (Judah) humbled themselves and God came to their rescue.
 "Because Rehoboam humbled himself, the LORD's anger turned from him, and he was not totally destroyed.
 Indeed, there was some good in Judah" (12:12).

 Asa initiated a reform that brought a brief revival to Judah.
 He said to the people, "The LORD is with you when you are with Him.
 If you seek Him, He will be found by you; but if you forsake Him, He will forsake you" (15:2).
 This unchangeable principle was spoken as well by the prophet Isaiah: "Seek the LORD while He may be found; call on Him while He is near.
 Let the wicked forsake his way and the evil man his thoughts.
 Let him turn to the LORD, and He will have mercy on him, and to our God, for He will freely pardon" (Isaiah 55:6-7).
 We know today that God's forgiveness is tied to the sacrifice of Jesus Christ on the cross.
 God has revealed the one and only way to come near to Him, and that is through faith in Jesus, acknowledging Him, confessing Him as Savior and Lord.
 Through Him there is forgiveness and life for all who call upon His Name!